Henoch-Schonlein Purpura

 Turin, IT

-Rosanna Coppo practices in Turin, Italy.
+Rosanna Coppo practices practicing medicine in Turin, Italy.
 Ms. Coppo is rated as an Elite expert by MediFind in the treatment of Henoch-Schonlein Purpura.
-Her top areas of expertise are IgA Nephropathy, Glomerulonephritis, Henoch-Schonlein Purpura, Purpura, and Kidney Transplant.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses IgA Nephropathy, Glomerulonephritis, Henoch-Schonlein Purpura, Purpura, and Kidney Transplant.

 What are the latest Henoch-Schonlein Purpura Clinical Trials?